MicrosoftDocs/sdk-api/sdk-api-src/content/loadperf/nf-loadperf-unloadperfcountertextstringsa.md

 Set to <b>TRUE</b> to prevent the function from displaying the output from the  <b>Unlodctr</b> tool; otherwise, <b>FALSE</b>.
 This parameter has meaning only if the application is run from a command prompt.

-#### - commandLine [in]

-Null-terminated string that consists of one or more arbitrary letters, a space, and then the name of the application.
-The name of the application must match the <b>drivername</b> key value found in the initialization (.ini) file used to <a href="https://msdn.microsoft.com/19f6989a-708a-485d-94c0-ab617707ced4">load the text strings</a>.

 ## -returns

 If the function succeeds, the return value is ERROR_SUCCESS.

 If the function fails, the return value is one of the